Congratulations to all who have been selected for Drawn and a sincere thank you to all who submitted work.

 Our Invited Artist is Norman Ackroyd RA who exhibited with us in 2014 for The Power of the Sea.
 Ackroyd studied at Leeds College of Art from 1956 to 1961, and subsequently at the Royal College of Art, London from 1961 to 1964.
 Ackroyd has had many solo exhibitions, both in Britain and internationally, and has received several public mural commissions.
 He is an elected a Royal Academician in 1991 and was made Senior Fellow, Royal College of Art in 2000 and currently lives and works in London.

-The Student Prize - Hidden are offering the winner a month's exhibition space in their Clifton gallery.
+The Student Prize - a month's exhibition at Hidden's Clifton gallery.
+Winner: Sarah Hardwick, Washpool, conté pencil

 Drawn is sponsored by Fresh Contemporary Art Fair.